What is a kidney infection?

 Some of the tests the doctor may use include:

 - A rectal examination for males.
-This may be done to check whether the prostrate is enlarged and blocking the bladder neck.
+This may be done to check whether the prostate is enlarged and blocking the bladder neck.

 - Urinalysis.
 A urine sample will be examined under a microscope for bacteria and also white blood cells, which your body produces to fight infection.